na-na-hi/renget/archive/tmd2character_wallis.md

 Item Name | Description
 ------ | :----:
 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
-*Equipped Item:* Apple | Gives +2 to any outside-combat-action.
+*Equipped Item:* Oran Berry | Heals the user for 10 HP.
-1. Oran Berry | Heals the user for 10 HP.
+1. Apple | Gives +2 to any outside-combat-action.
-2. TM Round | Teaches the move Round.
+2. Brown Gummi | Gives +10 IQ points to Ground-Types.
+Gives +5 to other types.
+Tastes like sweet root vegetable.
 3. Blue Gummi | Gives +10 IQ points to Water-Types.
 Gives +5 to other types.
 Tastes like saltwater taffy.
 4. Pink Gummi | Gives +10 IQ points to Poison-Types.
 Gives +5 to other types.
 Tastes like sweet vinegar.